jeanwang2dev/phpDocker/README.md

-# A simple php apache and mysql environment in Docker
+# A simple php apache and mysql environment in Docker -- Copy script folder to the script startup folder in container

  * I want to quickly spin up a php apache and mysql environment with Docker on a Remote Sever
  * I want to be able to mount my project code and run on the environment on Docker